 Emergency Medical Technicians (known as EMTs) are trained to provide emergency care, including ambulance services.
 Peoples' lives often depend on the quick reaction and

-they arrive, they determine the nature and extent of a patient's condition while trying to ascertain whether the patient has preexisting medical problems.
-Following strict rules and guidelines, they give
+they determine the nature and extent of a patient's condition while trying to ascertain whether the patient has preexisting medical problems.
+Following strict rules and guidelines, they give appropriate emergency care

-Intermediate (EMT II and III) have more advanced training that allows the administration of intravenous fluids, the use of manual defibrillators to give life-saving shocks to stopped hearts, and the applications of
+and III) have more advanced training that allows the administration of intravenous fluids, the use of manual defibrillators to give life-saving shocks to stopped hearts, and the applications of advanced airway

 EMTs work both indoors and outdoors in all types of weather.
 They are required to do considerable kneeling, bending, and heavy lifting.
 Many people find the work of an EMT exciting and challenging and enjoy the opportunity to help others.
 EMTs employed by fire departments work 40-50 hours per week; those employed by hospitals frequently work between 40-60 hours per week; and those employed by private ambulance services work between 45-50 hours per week.